eraslmn/VehicleTo/README.md

 # VehicleTo - Vehicle Management Microservice

-VehicleTo is a comprehensive vehicle management microservice project designed to manage various aspects of vehicle operations.
+VehicleTo is a vehicle management microservice project designed to manage various aspects of vehicle operations.
 The project consists of four distinct web APIs, each serving a unique purpose within the overall system.
 This project is primarily focused on creating unit tests for the different components, making it a valuable resource for software testing.

 # Project Structure